 I will be forever grateful we have such incredible music that Jani made, that we all can listen to and enjoy for years to come, as the world of music was a better place with him as a part of it.
-But I will be more grateful of the man I met so many years ago that became such a deep and caring friend.
+But I will be more grateful for the man I met so many years ago that became such a deep and caring friend.
 We thank you Jani for your time here with all of us, and to you my friend, I hope you truly will finally find that peace you always searched for and deserve.
-To quote you best, “Heaven isn’t too far away, closer to it everyday…”.
+To quote you best, “Heaven isn’t too far away, closer to it every day…”.
 I know you found your way Jani.”

 Now that some time has passed since I wrote this article, there are a few things I would like to add.
 For one, being friends with all the original members of Warrant, as well for so many years… Jerry Dixon, Erik Turner, Steven Sweet & Joey Allen, AND current lead singer, Robert Mason (of Lynch Mob fame), I can not commend them more than anyone can, for their dedication to the continuation of Warrant, and the job they have done.
 Every show they perform keeps the music alive, keeps Warrant relevant, and keeps Jani relevant too.
 I’m proud to call these musicians friends, but as a fan of their music, it runs even deeper.
-Weeks later at NAMM, the world music convention and I was proud to be a part of old The House Of Blues – Anaheim’s big Friday night show with Warrant.
+A few years back at NAMM, the world music convention, I was proud to be a part of the old The House Of Blues – Anaheim’s big Friday night show with Warrant.
 It felt great!

-Another note, since writing that night of Jani’s passing, so much came out, private and public, the cause of his death, rumors, facts, etc. I knew about most all of it.
+Another note, since writing that night of Jani’s passing, so much came out, private and public, the cause of his death, rumors, facts, etc. I knew about most of it.
 In fact, I was interviewed even by law enforcement due to my closeness to the situation.
 No matter what, none of it will ever bring Jani back.
 It’s why I always have and will continue to just miss and appreciate my friend, that musician, that genius.